aeldridge26/Y-T-n-The-Fire/pages/about.md

 ## About the Collection

 This collection is made up of pictures of various papercuts that are part of a long rice paper scroll.
 The scroll tells the story of the artists' time spent in the wilds of Wales.
+The description with the image is the memory that inspired the papercut.
 The piece is called Y Tân which is Welsh for ‘the fire.’
 The name is inspired by a Welsh folk song called Tân yn Llyn.
 It is a song about Welsh resistance to English rule.
 Since dragons are the theme for this scroll, and dragons have a special significance to Wales, ‘the fire’ is the perfect title.